SKGleba/VitaTools/README.md

 - Put the plugin path in taihen config under *KERNEL.
 - Tested on firmwares: retail 3.60, 3.65 and 3.74.

+### devdumper
+- Dumps secure xbar, visible keyring, s/nvs, emmc, gc and mc.
+- I have provided a bunch of different prebuilt versions.
+- This kernel module does not require taihen.
+- Tested on firmware 3.65, should work on 3.60-3.74.

 ### sa0tour0
 - Redirects sa0 to ur0
 - Useful for fonts, dictionary and handwriting data customization